-Her nightmare could be yours when Animal Control and police officers take your dogs over a breeder or kennel license violation you may not even know exists.
+Her nightmare could be yours!
+Animal Control and police officers take your dogs over a kennel license violation you didn't even know exists.
 What she did when Animal Rights knocked on her door...

 The dog warden, hands on hips (you notice one hand is resting on a pistol!) states gruffly “You are over the legal limit of three un-spayed females, you sold a dog without a permit, and you have a litter of puppies but your vet did not examine the mother dog prior to breeding.
 We are here to take your dogs.”

 You can’t remember how things got this far but you clearly remember reading that animal control can euthanize dogs.
 Kill them!!!
 You start to protest but the armed dog warden you learn is now called "Animal Control Officer" has backup.

 A Police Officer stands beside him and the local SPCA truck is in your driveway.
 You begin to panic, thinking of the Group-winning bitch here to be bred to your stud dog and oh no, the 3-week old litter in the den.
 Your old boy is nudging the back of your knees, his cold nose the only touch of reality in this surreal nightmare.

 The Animal Control officer is peeking around you at something.
 He thunders “You have two adult dogs in the house with a litter of puppies!”
 Oh My God!
 Another violation.

 Suddenly you are running, running, gasping for breath, terrified, your legs getting weaker.
 They are right behind you, there’s a cliff and you leap – and it feels like your thumb is broken.
 You look down and see your thumb being rolled back and forth by someone’s hand.
 What?!
 You are being fingerprinted, just like on TV.